mpkocher/pydantic-cli/README.md

 - **Positional Arguments are not supported**.
 This created too much friction with the JSON file loading feature which could turn positional required arguments into optional values which fundamentally could changed the commandline interface.
 - Pydantic BaseSettings to set values from `dotenv` or ENV variables.
 This feature of Pydantic is **not supported** in `pydantic-cli`.
-- [Pydantic has a perhaps counterintuitavely sets default values based on the Type signature](https://pydantic-docs.helpmanual.io/usage/models/#required-optional-fields).
-For `Optiona[T]` with NO default assign, a default of `None` is assigned.
+- [Pydantic has a perhaps counterintuitively model that sets default values based on the Type signature](https://pydantic-docs.helpmanual.io/usage/models/#required-optional-fields).
+For `Optional[T]` with NO default assign, a default of `None` is assigned.
 This can sometimes yield suprising commandline args generated from the Pydantic data model.
 - Currently **only support flat "simple" types** (e.g., floats, ints, strings, boolean).
 There's no current support for `List[T]` or nested dicts.
 - Leverages [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) underneath the hood and argparse is a bit thorny of an API to build on top of.